zedlopez/inform/resources/Documentation/Writing with Inform.md

 Two cautionary notes:

-1) It is likely that this feature will some day be removed from Inform.
-While it is not officially deprecated yet, it is troublesome for the compiler to support and is subject to restrictions which are difficult to remove or explain.
-If at all possible, we should already use `accessible to Inter` instead.
+1) This feature is being removed from Inform.
+Any use of it generates warning messages, and in the next major release, the feature will be gone.

 2) On rare occasions, this notation can be triggered by accident.
 For example, this admittedly very strange definition looks as if it should work: